Auction terms and conditions

 A piece of art cannot be qualified as forgery just on the basis that it has been restored.

-The personal particulars of the Auction Buyers (name and address) shall not be made available to third parties, and shall not be made public by the Auction House.
-The Auction House shall delete without delay the registered personal particulars from its records after the auction, except for the particulars of the Buyer of the given auction item, provided that such particulars are required for the execution of the sales contract, and/or in other cases required by the law.
+11.1 The personal particulars of the Auction Buyers (name and address) shall not be made available to third parties, and shall not be made public by the Auction House.
+The Auction House shall delete without delay the registered per-sonal particulars (unless the Auction Buyer expressly decides on the contrary) from its records after the auction, except for the particulars of the Buyer of the given lot, provided that such particulars are required for the execution of the sales contract, and/or in other cases required by the law or other obligatory regulation.

 Act LXIV of 2001 regulates the shipment of cultural goods abroad.
-Cultural goods may only be shipped abroad finally with the license granted by the Cultural Heritage Protection Office.
+Cultural goods may only be shipped abroad finally with the license granted by the Inspectorate.

 At request, the Auction House provides information about the company that may assist shipment of piece of arts abroad from Hungary (licensing, packaging, customs clearance, and shipment).